adobe-type-tools/drawBotProofing/README.md

 ### `unicodeChartProof.py`

-Creates character charts similar to the Unicode.org charts for The Unicode Standard, but using the supplied font (and only the characters present in the font).
+Creates character charts similar to those appearing in The Unicode® Standard, but using the supplied font (and only the characters present in the font).

 Input: font file or folder containing font files